 There are two kinds of admissions: rolling admissions and regular admissions.
 There’s only one difference between the two, but the difference is enough to impact when you apply.

-Rolling admissions means that the admissions committee reviews applications as they come in from AMCAS, AACOMAS or TMDSAS.
+Rolling admissions means the admissions committee reviews AMCAS, AACOMAS, or TMDSAS applications.
 They do not wait until the application deadline has passed to review applications.

-Regular admissions means that the admissions committee waits until the application deadline has passed to review anyof the applications they receive.
+Regular admissions means that the admissions committee waits until the application deadline has passed to review any applications it receives.

 Pros of Rolling Admissions